uvalib/thetaper/_posts/2023-02-23-abandonware-after-dark-how-fair-use-powers-media-studies.md

 Beyond this instrumental purpose, however, students begin to question the aesthetic value and symbolic meaning of the flying toaster.
 What might this surreal image tell us about computing culture of the period?
 In what sort of workplace would this humor have been welcome?
 Was it the digital equivalent of a silly coffee cup or a Far Side calendar?

-To answer these questions, we might look beyond the software to the digital archives of [techie periodicals](https://www.google.com/search?q=%22berkeley+systems%22+%22after+dark%22&tbm=bks&tbs=bkt%3Am%2Cbkms%3A1168684103302644829) like PC Magazine, daily newspapers, or the business press. *After Dark* seemed to strike a nerve at just the moment when personal computing was becoming mainstream. *New York Times* writer John Markoff lauded *After Dark* for its “whimsy” in the face of increasingly “boring” software, and quoted an industry insider who describe it as “[software that speaks to the heart and the imagination](https://www.nytimes.com/1992/10/16/business/turning-a-computer-screen-into-a-window-on-whimsy.html).”
+To answer these questions, we might look beyond the software to the digital archives of [techie periodicals](https://www.google.com/search?q=%22berkeley+systems%22+%22after+dark%22&tbm=bks&tbs=bkt%3Am%2Cbkms%3A1168684103302644829) like PC Magazine, daily newspapers, or the business press. *After Dark* seemed to strike a nerve at just the moment when personal computing was becoming mainstream. *New York Times* writer John Markoff lauded *After Dark* for its “whimsy” in the face of increasingly “boring” software, and quoted an industry insider who described it as “[software that speaks to the heart and the imagination](https://www.nytimes.com/1992/10/16/business/turning-a-computer-screen-into-a-window-on-whimsy.html).”

 ![New York Times clipping of After Dark review]({{site.baseurl}}/images/03-Whimsy-NYT-1992-10-16.png)